ADHD; Focus & Executive Function: A Neuroscience Guide

 The Dopamine Code

-The Dopamine Code is a game-changer for ADHD brains that are feeling stuck, scattered, or buried under a mountain of to-dos.
-If you’re constantly chasing happiness or struggling with focus and time management, this book will be your new favorite tool.
-It’s packed with science on dopamine and how it impacts our motivation and drive, plus strategies like creating dopamine menus to keep your life moving smoothly.
-You’ll learn how to spark joy, reduce overwhelm, and actually get things done without burning out.
+The Dopamine Code is a guide for ADHD brains that are feeling stuck, scattered, or buried under a mountain of to-dos.
+If you are constantly chasing happiness or struggling with focus and time management, this book will be your new favorite tool.

-Happiness and motivation aren’t missing from your brain—it just doesn’t work the same way for everyone.
+Happiness and motivation are not missing from your brain.
+The brain just does not work the same way for everyone.
 The Dopamine Code explores the neuroscience behind joy, drive, and follow-through in an engaging and approachable way, revealing why traditional productivity advice often fails to stick.
-Blending clear science with real-life examples, this book unpacks how dopamine shapes behavior—and how you can work with your brain, not against it, to get unstuck, stay focused, and actually finish what you start.
+Blending clear science with real-life examples, this book unpacks how dopamine shapes behavior and how you can work with your brain, not against it, to get unstuck, stay focused, and actually finish what you start.

-You’ll also learn how to create a customizable “dopamine menu”—a dynamic toolkit of brain-friendly, energizing strategies tailored to how you function best.
-Whether you’re navigating school, work, or parenting, or simply trying to make it through the day without burning out, this guide offers a fresh, practical approach to happiness and productivity that’s doable, sustainable, and finally makes sense.
+You will also learn how to create a customizable “dopamine menu,” a dynamic toolkit of brain-friendly, energizing strategies tailored to how you function best.
+Whether you are navigating school, work, or parenting, or simply trying to make it through the day without burning out, this guide offers a fresh, practical approach to happiness and productivity that is doable, sustainable, and finally makes sense.

 Questions I am Most Frequently Asked in my Practice